jjustisk/Parking-Analytics-Dashboard/README.md

 - "Can you create a React component that shows data points on a map with colored markers"

-From this and trial and error, i managed to generated a colored map with the bays displayed.
+From this and trial and error, i managed to generate a colored map with the bays displayed.

 This exercise was quite fun and am glad I had the opportunity to attempt this.
 I learned more about React and this activity is something that I will continue working on in the future to improve on.